A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Background and Related Work

+However, the scope of prior analyses remains constrained by both temporal and geographical limitations.
+Specifically, existing studies have largely focused on the immediate aftermath of the vulnerability disclosure, typically covering the early exploitation phase from December 2021 to February 2022.
+Moreover, the datasets used in these studies predominantly originate from NT infrastructures deployed outside the South Asian region, limiting visibility into region-specific attack dynamics.
+As a result, important aspects such as localized exploitation patterns, infrastructure-specific vulnerabilities, and region-dependent attacker behavior have remained insufficiently explored.
+Additionally, the long-term evolution of the threat landscape beyond the initial outbreak period, including the persistence, decline, or resurgence of exploitation attempts targeting residual vulnerable systems, has not been systematically analyzed.

-In contrast, the present study extends this line of investigation by conducting a long-term and region-specific analysis covering the period from 2021 to 2025.
-Leveraging data collected from an Indian network telescope, our work aims to characterize the evolution of post-Log4Shell scanning and exploitation activity in the South Asian Internet space.
-This regional focus provides a unique vantage point for understanding how global vulnerability disclosure events manifest in localized network environments with different adoption rates, patching behaviors, and threat actor profiles.
-By correlating telescope observations with temporal indicators, payload characteristics, and Autonomous System distribution, the proposed study contributes to a deeper and more geographically grounded understanding of the enduring impact of the Log4Shell vulnerability.
+In contrast, the present study extends this line of investigation by conducting a comprehensive longitudinal and region-specific analysis spanning December 2021 to October 2025.
+Leveraging data collected from a reactive NT deployed in India, this work provides a unique vantage point into the South Asian Internet ecosystem.
+This regional perspective enables characterization of how global vulnerability disclosures translate into localized attack patterns, influenced by heterogeneous patching practices, varying levels of cybersecurity maturity, and diverse threat actor activity.
+By integrating temporal analysis, payload characterization, and Autonomous System-level insights, the study offers a more nuanced and geographically grounded understanding of the sustained impact and evolution of Log4Shell exploitation.